Content Design

 Goals & Objectives

-The new home page needed to:
+The homepage needed to:

 Research & Discovery